CiscoCloud/distributive/README.md

 designed around the central control server approach to monitoring.
 Nagios provides many other services not included in Distributive, but may not be suitable for some projects due to its size, complexity, and centralized architecture.
-Distributive is simple, lightweight, and easy to configure.
+Distributive is simple, lightweight, and easy to configure, and doesn't provide its own scheduling, dashboard, etc. It is designed to be used within frameworks such as Sensu and Consul.

+## Supported Frameworks

+Distributive attempts to be as framework-agnostic as possible.
+It is known to work well with both Sensu and Consul, which have similar architecture with regards to their health checks.

 [1]: https://www.consul.io/docs/agent/checks.html "Consul"